 Construction is an enormous industry in the United States of America and particularly in the Texas (DFW) area.
 Construction ranks third out of all industries for deaths due to injuries or accidents.
 It is important to have a legal representative on your side that understands that a construction accident is a life shattering event not only to the injured individual but also to his entire family since construction workers are often the sole breadwinners for their families.
-Attorney, Sonyia Byrd, and her team work with construction safety engineers and experts to prove the safety violations be it Labor Law violations or OSHA violations.
-Where appropriate, they will also work with economists, life care planners and vocational rehabilitation experts familiar with the construction industry in order to obtain maximum damages at trial.
+Attorney, Sonyia Byrd works with construction safety engineers and experts to prove the safety violations be it Labor Law violations or OSHA violations.
+Where appropriate, they will also work with economists, life care planners and vocational rehabilitation experts familiar with the construction industry.

 Typical Construction Accidents Include: